 Seadas with Pompia by Perla Blu in La Maddalena

-Perla Blu è un ristorante a La Maddalena in the picturesque town of La Maddalena, in heart of the archipelago, with a panoramic terrace (see photo below) overlooking the quaint port of Cala Gavetta.
+Perla Blu is a restaurant located in La Maddalena island. in the homonymous picturesque town of La Maddalena, in heart of the archipelago, with a panoramic terrace (see photo below) overlooking the quaint port of Cala Gavetta.
 While the view and the scent of the sea will satisfy the other senses, you will have the opportunity to taste some excellent Sardinian cuisine with the products of the archipelago, with vegan and celiac menus.
 The proximity to the port makes this restaurant a great stop if you're mooring your boat around here.